 Let’s just say it: Sexism in beer is nothing new.
-Even back in ye olden days, brewing beer was primarily women’s work, and as the industry grew larger and vastly more lucrative, ladies were systematically shunted to the side.
+Back in ye olden days, brewing beer was primarily women’s work, but as the industry grew larger and vastly more lucrative, ladies were systematically shunted to the side.
 According to an oft-cited Stanford University study, in 2014 only 4 percent of U.S. breweries had a female brewmaster or head brewer.

 That has real financial implications in a multibillion-dollar industry responsible for more than 150,000 jobs.
 It also has social ones.
 A survey by the Brewer’s Association found that 72 percent of female craft beer drinkers were “frustrated by brands that treat people like me as an afterthought.”
 No wonder—misogynistic marketing campaigns clearly tailored to a male audience don’t exactly feel like an invitation to women drinkers.
 And even after all these years, the image of the brewer as a bearded, Caucasian man persists.

 Now, a new study by behavioral researchers at Stanford University indicates that there may be a reason why that image is so hard to let go of, even as the reality slowly shifts.
 The study concluded that not only were consumers willing to pay less for a craft beer if they believed it was brewed by a woman, but they also tended to have lower expectations about it.